Adversarially robust clustering with optimality guarantees: Numerical experiments

-In this section, we evaluate our proposed algorithm (i.e., \lcomed) on synthetic datasets and compare its performance in terms of the mislabeling proportion (MP) with classical \kmeans (e.g., the Lloyd–Forgy algorithm \cite{lloyd1982least}) and the traditional \kmed (e.g., the $\ell_1$-based greedy clustering algorithm \cite{bradley1996clustering}).
+In this section, we evaluate our proposed algorithm (i.e., \lcomed) on synthetic datasets and compare its performance in terms of MP in \eqref{eq:kmed_1} with classical \kmeans (e.g., the Lloyd–Forgy algorithm \cite{lloyd1982least}) and the \kmed (e.g., the $\ell_1$-based greedy clustering algorithm \cite{bradley1996clustering}).
 We simulate points from $\calN(\theta,\sigma^2 I_{d\times d})$ distribution (dimension $d$ and standard deviation $\sigma$ to be specified later) and with 4 different $\theta$ values (i.e., we have 4 clusters).
-The centroids of the cluster components are generated uniformly from the surface of the sphere of radius 5 around the origin.
-For each of the clusters, we generate 100 data points.
-To analyze the robustness guarantees, we add outlier points generated using the $\calN(\theta^\out,(\sigma^\out)^2I_{d\times d})$ distribution to the existing true data set.
-Our experiments are divided into the following regimes. \begin{itemize} \item \textbf{Different outlier variances:} We fix the data dimension $d$ at 10.
-To generate data we use $\sigma=2$.
-We add 60 outlier points.
-For generating the outlier points we use $\theta^\out =0$ and we vary $\sigma^\out$ from 1 to 20.
+The centroids of the cluster components are generated uniformly from the surface of the sphere of radius five around the origin.
+For each cluster, we generate 100 data points.
+To analyze the robustness guarantees, we add outlier points generated using the $\calN(\theta^\out,(\sigma^\out)^2I_{d\times d})$ distribution to the existing true dataset.